Critical Illness Insurance – what does it cover?

-Running your own small business can be very rewarding but it can also be pretty stressful.
-One aspect that contractors often worry about is being diagnosed with a serious illness and having to be off work for a lengthy spell.
+One aspect that business owners and contractors often worry about is being diagnosed with a serious illness.
+This could force you away from work for a lengthy spell.

 This is where taking out critical illness insurance can help as the policy pays out a lump sum if something serious happens to you, such as being diagnosed with cancer, having a stroke or heart attack.

-Benefits of critical illness insurance
+Benefits of critical illness insurance for directors and contractors

 Unlike life insurance, which pays out if you die while covered by the policy, critical illness insurance pays out a tax-free lump sum if you are diagnosed with a serious illness.
-For instance, if you take out a 30-year policy with £100,000 worth of cover and have a brain haemorrhage within that period, you’ll receive the full amount in a single payment.

-This can be a financial lifeline, especially if your illness means you may not be able to work again for a long time, if at all.
+This can be a financial lifeline.
+Especially if your illness means you may not be able to work again for a long time, if at all.

 Hopefully, you do make a full recovery and return to work in some capacity if that’s what you want.

-Either way, you won’t have to pay any of the money back.
-Income protection, also known as permanent health insurance (PHI), is often taken in conjunction with critical illness cover as this gives you a monthly income for an agreed period on top of the lump sum.
+Income protection is often taken out in conjunction with critical illness insurance.
+IP provides you with a monthly income for an agreed period on top of the lump sum.

 How it works